1 / 23

 Learning Objectives for This Lesson

-2. Add and subtract rational expressions with the same denominator
+2. Add and subtract with the same denominator

-3. Add and subtract rational expressions with different denominators using the LCD
+3. Add and subtract with different denominators using the LCD

-4. State and apply domain restrictions: exclude all where any denominator equals zero
+4. State restrictions: exclude where denominators are zero

-5. Explain each operation via the rational number analogy
+5. Explain operations via the rational number analogy

 Grade 10 Algebra | HSA.APR.D.7 (+)